Kentucky Court Records

 When initiating legal action in a family law case in a Kentucky Family, Circuit, or District Court, the party bringing the lawsuit must serve initial court papers to the other party named in the suit.
 Kentucky allows these three methods of serving Family Court papers:

-• Acceptance of Service
+- Acceptance of Service

-• Personal Service
+- Personal Service

-• Service by Mail
+- Service by Mail

 Personal Service requires delivering the court papers by hand to the other party or someone of age sharing the residence with them.
 Kentucky does not allow the party to bring the legal action to serve initial court papers themselves.
-Rather, they must contract this task to an adult not involved in the case.
-This is usually a Sheriff’s Deputy, a private investigator, or a Process Server.
+Instead, they must contract this task to an adult who is not involved in the case.
+This is usually a Sheriff's Deputy, a private investigator, or a Process Server.
 The server must complete and return a Return of Service form filed with the court clerk as proof of service.

 What Is Contempt of Family Court in Kentucky?